MrAnkitk/MrAnkitk/README.md

 # **Data Analyst**

-Welcome to my GitHub Portfolio!
-I'm **Ankit Kumar**, a Data Analyst based in Bihar, India.
+Welcome to my Portfolio!
+I'm **Ankit Kumar Shrivastava**, a Data Analyst based in Bihar, India.
 With a strong foundation in economics and data science, I specialize in extracting insights from data to drive strategic decisions.

 ![Visitor Map](https://visitor-badge.laobi.icu/badge?page_id=ankitkumar.ankitkumar)